redis/docs/content/commands/hgetf/index.md

 * `LT` -- for each specified field, set the expiration time only when the new expiration time is less than the field's current expiration.
 A field with no expiration is treated as an infinite expiration.

 * count -- must be a positive integer and the number of fields must match the provided count.

-    - all fields must be strings.
+All fields must be strings.

 ## Examples